marksimpson82/personal-site-blog/_posts/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md

 Off the top of my head:

 * When a stack is created, the count is zero
 * When a stack is empty, popping causes an exception to be thrown
 * When a stack has items, peeking returns the top item
 * When a stack has items, peeking does not remove the item from the stack
 * When a stack has items, popping decrements the count
 * When a stack has items, popping returns the item that was previously at the top of the stack
 * When a stack has a specific item, calling contains with that item should return true
 * When a stack does not have a specific item, calling contains with that item should return false
-  * etc etc.
+* etc.